wdbm/TFLOSSH/X00TD.md

 ## unlock bootloader

+There are two methods to unlock the bootloader.
+One is official and an intrusion of privacy, and the other is not.

 - [XDA guide](https://forum.xda-developers.com/asus-zenfone-max-pro-m1/how-to/discussion-unlocking-bootloader-t3786698)

 ### method: official APK

 There is an official APK (`UnlockTool_9.1.0.3_180621_fulldpi_signed_ZB601KL.apk`) which unlocks the bootloader.
 In doing so, it requires an internet connection to send a record of this unlocking action to Asus.
+This presents an intrusion of privacy.

 - [Asus device page](https://www.asus.com/Phone/ZenFone-Max-Pro-M1/HelpDesk_Download)
 - [UnlockTool_9.1.0.3_180621_fulldpi_signed_ZB601KL.apk](https://dlcdnets.asus.com/pub/ASUS/ZenFone/ZB601KL/UnlockTool_9.1.0.3_180621_fulldpi_signed_ZB601KL.apk)